 Powerball is not only one of the biggest lotteries in the USA, but also one of the largest in the world.
-The game was launched in 1992 to replace Lotto*America and regularly offers jackpots that reach into nine figures.
+The game was launched in 1992 to replace Lotto*America and can regularly offers jackpots that reach into nine-figures.

-Initially Powerball could only be played in a few areas, but more and more states joined the game over a number of years, boosting its popularity to almost unimaginable heights.
-In total there are 44 states and three US jurisdictions - Washington D.C, the U.S Virgin Islands and Puerto Rico - which all participate in Powerball draws, while players from other countries can also take part by entering online.
+Initially Powerball could only be played in a few areas, but more and more states joined the game over a number of years, significantly boosting its popularity.
+In total there are 45 states and three jurisdictions - Washington D.C, the U.S Virgin Islands and Puerto Rico - which all participate in Powerball draws, while players from other countries can also take part by entering online.

 Powerball draws are held twice a week on Wednesday and Saturday evenings.
 Any winnings are also subject to state and federal taxes and jackpot winners must decide between annuity payments over 30 years or a reduced lump-sum paid out when they claim their windfall.
 To win the top prize, players must match five main numbers from a pool of 69 plus one Powerball number from a separate pool of 1 to 26.
 A Power Play option also gives players the chance to multiply non-jackpot prizes by up to ten times.